 Carsten Peterson has a civil litigation practice which includes personal injury, medical malpractice claims, insurance coverage, uninsured and underinsured motorist claims, insurance bad faith, employment discrimination, wrongful termination, employment wage disputes, and transportation liability.
+His practice also includes representation of businesses in various matters including contract and construction disputes.
 Carsten is admitted to practice law in Idaho and Utah in both state and federal courts, with substantial experience in handling litigation in federal courts.
 He regularly practices throughout Idaho and Utah.
+He is co-chair of the firm’s insurance practice group.

 LAW SCHOOL: University of Idaho Law School, J.D., 2001